pingcap/docs-tidb-operator/en/prerequisites.md

     The above command sets the data directory of Docker to `/data1/docker`.

-2. Set ulimit for Docker daemon:
+2. Set `ulimit` for the Docker daemon:

     {{< copyable "shell-regular" >}}